What Do Political Figures Think About BREXIT? (Pre-Brexit vs. 2020)

 Rt.
 Hon Kenneth Clarke MP - Remain

 Kenneth Clarke understands politics more than anyone on this list.
 Working within the political sphere since 1970, under Prime Ministers like Margaret Thatcher, Kenneth was a leading figure of the Remain movement.
-Believing in the EU, he publicly backed the Customs Union - however, he also supplied a balance view of the pros and cons from both sides of the argument.
+Believing in the EU, he publicly backed the Customs Union - however, he also supplied a balanced view of the pros and cons from both sides of the argument.

 Speaking openly, Kenneth stated that if there was no chance of reversing Article 50, then he was fully committed to reducing the damage Brexit could cause.
-With his knowledge of politics, it is no surprise that Kenneth favoured a “soft Brexit” as opposed to a no deal; he was a mediatory voice offering an alternative to the Brexit deadlock.
+With his knowledge of politics, it is no surprise that Kenneth favoured a “soft Brexit” as opposed to a no-deal; he was a mediatory voice offering an alternative to the Brexit deadlock.

 What does Kenneth Clarke think about BREXIT in 2020?

 "Looking forward to lots of trade deals being announced tomorrow.
 I’ve been told the rest of the world is desperate, DESPERATE to do deals with us...after they’ve done deals with the US, China, Russia and the EU."